 Toil is a flexible framework that can be leveraged in a variety of environments, including high-performance computing (HPC) environments.
 Toil provides support for a number of batch systems, including Grid Engine, Slurm, Torque and LSF, which are popular schedulers used in these environments.
+Toil also supports HTCondor, which is a popular scheduler for high-throughput computing (HTC).
 To use one of these batch systems specify the "-batchSystem" argument to the toil script.